 The immigration health surcharge allows you to access the National Health Service in the UK in the same way as a permanent resident.
-This includes hospital treatment for any new or pre-existing conditions and registering with a General Practitioner (Doctor).
+This includes hospital treatment for any new or pre-existing conditions and registering with a Doctor (otherwise known as a GP).
 Prescriptions issued by the doctor are free of charge to everyone in Wales however in some cases you may still be charged for services such as eye tests and dental treatment.